jkingportfolio/CI_PP3_Taco_Trailer/README.md

 #### Testing User Stories Users

 To avoid unnecessary repitition of images, only the feature being referred to will have screenshots.
-Information on how to navigate to the feature referred to will be described in detail within its relevant table reference.
+Information on how to navigate to the feature referred to will be described within its relevant table reference.

 1. As a user, I want to be provided with clear instructions throughout the app.